Which American would be a fit for an Andretti F1 team?

 Obvious candidates beyond those four are hard to find.

 American driver Santino Ferrucci, 23, used to be closely linked to F1 as Haas reserve driver in 2017 and 2018, but he was not retained beyond then.
-Santino's career seems to be a case off too much, too soon, as there were questions about his maturity when he was in the F1 paddock.
+Ferrucci's career seems to be a case of too much, too soon, as there were questions about his maturity when he was in the F1 paddock.

 He was a controversial figure during his time with Haas, to say the least, earning himself a multiple race ban in F2 for a deliberate collision with Trident teammate Arjun Maini, who also happened to be a fellow Haas development driver at the time.